If You Asked Me To

 "If You Asked Me To" is a song written by American songwriter Diane Warren and produced by Stewart Levine and Aaron Zigman.
-It was originally recorded by American singer Patti LaBelle for her ninth studio album, Be Yourself (1989), and also for the soundtrack to the James Bond film Licence to Kill.
-The song was released as the soundtrack's second single on June 12, 1989, by MCA Records.
-The lyrics are from the point of view of a woman who pleads to her significant other: "If you asked me to, I just might change my mind, and let you in my life forever".
-Three years later, Canadian singer Celine Dion covered the song for her 1992 self-titled second English-language studio album.
-Released as the album's second single, Dion's version topped the Canadian charts and peaked at number four on the US Billboard Hot 100.
+It was first recorded by American singer Patti LaBelle for her ninth studio album, Be Yourself (1989), and also appeared on the Licence to Kill soundtrack.
+The song was issued as the soundtrack's second single on June 12, 1989, by MCA Records.
+The lyrics present the perspective of a woman addressing her partner: "If you asked me to, I just might change my mind, and let you in my life forever".
+In 1992, Canadian singer Celine Dion recorded her own version for her self-titled second English-language studio album.
+Released as the album's second single, Dion's recording reached number one in Canada and peaked at number four on the US Billboard Hot 100.

 Background

-"If You Asked Me To" was first featured on the soundtrack of the 1989 James Bond movie, Licence to Kill.
-The song's title refers to dialogue from the film.
-Patti LaBelle's version peaked at number 79 on the US Billboard Hot 100, at number 10 on the Hot R&B/Hip-Hop Songs, and at number 11 on the Hot Adult Contemporary Tracks.
-The song appeared on the daytime soap opera General Hospital in 1989.
+"If You Asked Me To" was first included on the soundtrack of the 1989 James Bond film Licence to Kill.
+The title references dialogue from the movie.
+Patti LaBelle's version reached number 79 on the US Billboard Hot 100, number 10 on the Hot R&B/Hip-Hop Songs, and number 11 on the Hot Adult Contemporary Tracks.
+The song was also used in the daytime soap opera General Hospital in 1989.

 Critical reception

-Pan-European magazine Music & Media described the song as "a smooth, mid-tempo ballad with a synthesizer-dominated AC production by Stewart Levine".
+Pan-European magazine Music & Media described the track as "a smooth, mid-tempo ballad with a synthesizer-dominated AC production by Stewart Levine".

+Commercial performance

+Although the song became a top 10 hit on the US Billboard Hot R&B/Hip-Hop Songs chart, it did not reach similar success on the pop charts until Celine Dion recorded her version three years later.
+In the liner notes of her 1999 Greatest Hits album, LaBelle reflected on the song's performance: "I knew the song was a hit when I recorded it, and I was happy that Celine did it and did so well with it.
+But the arrangements are so close and we both have pretty powerful voices... so who knows why my version didn't take off.
+Maybe it was timing..".

 Music video

-The music video for "If You Asked Me To" was filmed the day after the funeral of LaBelle's sister Jacqueline "Jackie" Padgett who died of lung cancer at age 43.
-(She was the third of LaBelle's sisters to die after Vivian Hogan and Barbara Holte; all three of her sisters died before age 44.)
-As such, the context of the song changed dramatically, as a mourning LaBelle, dressed in black, sings the song in a church (with candles and mourning lilies), intercut with shots of her in tears.
+The music video for "If You Asked Me To" was filmed the day after the funeral of LaBelle's sister Jacqueline "Jackie" Padgett, who died of lung cancer at age 43.
+She was the third of LaBelle's sisters to die before age 44, after Vivian Hogan and Barbara Holte.
+The video's tone reflects LaBelle's grief, showing her dressed in black and singing in a church surrounded by candles and lilies, intercut with scenes of her in tears.